Assessors appraise real and personal property to determine its fair value. May assess taxes in accordance with prescribed schedules.

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Assessors job description, Assessors salary, Assessors information, what is the job of an Assessor like, pros and cons about Assessors, colleges and universities for Assessors, is Assessors the right career for me, Medium careers to get into, careers in Business and Finance
+Assessors job description, Assessors salary, Assessors information, what is the job of an Assessor like, pros and cons about Assessors, colleges and universities for Assessors, is Assessors the right career for me, careers in Business and Finance